spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-split-products-by-stores.md

 ### 6. Add AclEntityRules
 The final stage of the data creation is creating the corresponding `AclEntityRules`.
-See [Rules and Scopes](/docs/marketplace/dev/feature-walkthroughs/{{page.version}}/persistence-acl-feature-walkthrough/rules-and-scopes/rules-and-scopes.html) for more information about the `AclEntityRule`.
+See [Rules and Scopes](/docs/marketplace/dev/feature-walkthroughs/{{page.version}}/persistence-acl-feature-walkthrough/rules-and-scopes/rules-and-scopes.html) for more information about `AclEntityRule`.

 {% info_block infoBox "Info" %}